Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Keep-Alive {#ctrl-pkt-keepalive}

-Keep-Alive control packets are sent after a certain timeout from the last time any packet (Control or Data) was sent.
+Keep-alive control packets are sent after a certain timeout from the last time any packet (Control or Data) was sent.
 The purpose of this control packet is to notify the peer to keep the connection open when no data exchange is taking place.

-The default timeout for a Keep-Alive packet to be sent is 1 second.
+The default timeout for a keep-alive packet to be sent is 1 second.

-An SRT Keep-Alive packet is formatted as follows:
+An SRT keep-alive packet is formatted as follows:

 ~~~~
  0                   1                   2                   3